JoseCarrascoPujante/Multi-timescale_PTM_architecture_in_human_RNA_polymerase_II/README.md

 ## Overview

-This repository contains two Jupyter notebooks: `notebook_1.ipynb` (Supplementary Data File 1) and `notebook_2.ipynb` (Supplementary Data File 2) that together reproduce the datasets used and the numeric values and tables reported in the main text and in Supplementary Information S1 and S3. `notebook_1.ipynb` can additionally generate fresh versions of the two .tsv files provided together with the Jupyter notebooks in this repository: `uniprot_polII_seqs_{CURRENT DATE}.tsv` (Supplementary Data File 3) and `ptms_polII_{CURRENT DATE}.tsv` (Supplementary Data File 4), provided the retrieved upstream (online) databases did not change.
+This repository contains two Jupyter notebooks: `notebook_1.ipynb` (Supplementary Data File 1) and `notebook_2.ipynb` (Supplementary Data File 2) that together reproduce the datasets used and the numeric values and tables reported in the main text and in Supplementary Information S1 and S3. `notebook_1.ipynb` can additionally generate fresh versions of the two .tsv files provided together with the Jupyter notebooks in this repository: `uniprot_polII_seqs_2026_05_22.tsv` (Supplementary Data File 3) and ``ptms_polII_`2026_05_22`.tsv`` (Supplementary Data File 4), provided the retrieved upstream (online) databases did not change.
 The calculation integrates six public PTM databases plus literature-mined entries to build a comprehensive atlas of human RNA Polymerase II post-translational modifications, then applies information-theoretic methods to quantify the regulatory capacity encoded by those modifications.

 <table>
 <thead>